comradecobweb/vinu-shitcoin-lab/README.md

 DB_NAME=
 ```

-Remember to provide your data there.
+Remember to provide your data there!

 Then run: